Benjababe/ntumoons/scrapers/README.md

     - For each staff member, scrape their individual page for more detailed stuff
     - Gets commonly used keywords for staff members (>= 5 occurrences)
     - Save data to local JSON files (in case)
-    - Insert indexable data (Staff only currently) to TypeSense host
+    - Insert indexable data (Staff only currently) to Typesense host
     - Upload staff and their keywords to Firebase

 ## Structure